Notarized and Legalized Document

 You can view a sample notarized document Ontario here and notarized document templates here.

-What is a legalization?
+What is an Apostille?

-Legalization is the second step in a process called authentication and legalization.
 A legalization stamp makes a document valid for use in another country.
 Legalization provides proof that the document was issued by an official authority, and that the signature seal and/or stamp are genuine.

 Legalization does not confirm that the document’s content is correct.
 The authority requesting the legalized document should do the necessary checks.

-Notarization and Legalization: The Process
+Notarization and Apostille: The Process

 Let’s go into each of these steps in more detail.